zjcz/zjcz/README.md

 ## Software Developer

-Hi, I'm Jon.
-By day I am a software engineer working in the API & Integrations dept of a consultancy company.
-This involves working with a variety of technologies including APIGateways, AWS, Java and Linux.
+Hi, I'm Jon, a software engineer working in the API & Integrations department of a consultancy company.
+My day-to-day involves working with a variety of technologies, including API Gateways, AWS, Java, and Linux.

-By night I am learning React, NodeJS and TypeScript.
-I also have a keen interest in generative AI.
+Outside of work, I'm constantly expanding my skill set.
+Currently, I'm focusing on learning React, NodeJS, and TypeScript.
+Additionally, I have a keen interest in generative AI.

+Overall, my passion for technology drives me both professionally and personally, as I continuously seek to grow and stay up-to-date with the latest developments in the field.

 ### Currently Working With